Congratulations! You did it!

 • Complete the information

 Once the application has been reviewed, a Note will be put on your account and a notification will be sent to you and your assigned advisor.
 The notification will state “Your Graduation Application has been received and reviewed”.
 For more details, click the person icon or your profile picture.
 Select View Profile, followed by the History tab to view Note History.
+The last day to apply for graduation for Fall 2025 is December 12, 2025.

 Contact graduation staff at graduation@pensacolastate.edu with any questions.